-\begin{proof} We need to describe by means of a GFP-Datalog program the function $\neg\NSB(Q,\calC,\bfS,\visinst)$ that maps an instance $\visinst$ to either $\true$ or $\false$ depending on whether or not $Q$ holds over some instance $\fullinst$ that satisfies the constraints $\calC$ and such that $\visible(\fullinst)=\visinst$.
-Thanks to active domain controllability, it is sufficient consider only full instances constructed over the active domain of $\visinst$.
-More precisely, it is sufficient to show that a witnessing instance $\fullinst$ can be constructed as a greatest fixpoint starting from the values in the active domain of $\visinst$.
+Below, we implement the function $\neg\NSB(Q,\calC,\bfS,-)$ by means of a GFP-Datalog program.
+Thanks to active domain controllability, it is sufficient to consider only full instances constructed over the active domain of $\visinst$.
+More precisely, it is sufficient to show that a witnessing instance $\fullinst$ can be obtained as a greatest fixpoint starting from the values in the active domain of $\visinst$.
+Below, we describe the GFP-Datalog program that computes $\fullinst$ starting from $\visinst$.

-Below, we provide the GFP-Datalog program that computes $\fullinst$ starting from $\visinst$.
 The extensional relations are the ones in the visible part $\visinst$, while the intensional relations are the ones in the hidden part of the schema $\bfS$, plus an extra intensional relation $A$ that collects the values in the active domain of $\visinst$.
-For each extensional relation $R$ and each position $i\in\{1,\ldots,\arity(R)\}$, we add the rule $A(x_i) \:\leftarrow\: R(\bar x)$, which derives all elements from the active domain into $A$.
-In addition, for each intensional relation $R$, we have the rule
+For each extensional (i.e.~visible) relation $R$ and each position $i\in\{1,\ldots,\arity(R)\}$, we add the rule $A(x_i) \:\leftarrow\: R(\bar x)$, which collects all the values of the active domain into the relation $A$.
+In addition, for each intensional (i.e.~hidden) relation $R$, we have the rule